In the Blood (2014 film): Plot

-Later on, outside a cockfighting arena, Ava follows another man who was responsible for driving the ambulance that had Derek earlier, into the slums off the street.
+Later on, outside a cockfighting arena, Ava follows another man, responsible for driving the ambulance that had Derek earlier, into the slums off the street.
 After a scuffle with the man she was pursuing, Ava knocks him out and interrogates him over Derek's whereabouts at night only to attract unwanted attention from his brother.
 Despite all effort of interrogating both of them over Derek's whereabouts, Ava ends up killing one of them in which gets the police's attention again.

 This time, at the station, Garza orders two police officers to have Ava locked up in a prison for her crimes on the island.
 However, at night, Ava sees from inside the police cruiser that the officers are attempting to kill her and bury her in an isolated spot.
-So, Ava breaks free her right hand from her cuffs unnoticed and suddenly strikes back at the officers, killing both of them.
+So Ava breaks her right hand free from her cuffs while unnoticed and suddenly strikes back at the officers, killing both of them.
 In Garza's house, he gets a phone call only to hear Ava's voice via Santos' cell phone.
-Garza arms himself with a revolver before heading to his daughter's room, after hearing that Ava requests him to met her there.
+Garza arms himself with a revolver before heading to his daughter's room, after hearing that Ava requests him to meet her there.

 As soon as Garza faces Ava again, he sees Ava aiming her gun at his daughter, much to his horror.
-Fearing for his daughter's life, Garza surrendered his gun and finally confessed to Ava that he was responsible for Derek's disappearance.
-Although Garza admitted that what he did was wrong, he owes the Doctor Elbar after he helped saved his daughter from this one health problem on the day that she was born, ensuring that Garza will not tell anyone else about his wife's pregnancy.
-When Ava asks again about her husband's whereabouts, Garza explained that the Elbar made a mistake about handling Derek's broken bones and puncturing his artery.
+Fearing for his daughter's life, Garza surrenders his gun and finally confesses to Ava that he was responsible for Derek's disappearance.
+Although Garza admitted that what he did was wrong, Garza owes the Doctor Elbar after he helped saved Garza's daughter from this one health problem on the day that she was born, ensuring that Garza will not tell anyone else about his wife's pregnancy.
+When Ava asks again about her husband's whereabouts, Garza explains that Elbar made a mistake about handling Derek's broken bones and punctures his artery.
 After failing to save Derek, Garza was begged by Elbar to lie to the rest of the staff and witnesses that Derek didn't make it to the hospital, as well as attempting to silence Ava, otherwise the American Government will terminate his clinic, much to Ava's grief.
-Feeling bad for what he had done to Ava and Derek, Garza committed suicide off-screen before Ava exits his house, leaving a trail of bloody footprints on the floor.
+Feeling bad for what he had done to Ava and Derek, Garza commits suicide off-screen before Ava exits his house, leaving a trail of bloody footprints on the floor.